Law & Politics

 "We welcome the ruling," said the Berlin Tenants' Association.

-The message is clear: Berlin's rent index is the primary instrument for justifying rent increases.
-Attempting to circumvent it with private appraisals carries high litigation risk.
+The message from case 18 S 154/15 is clear.
+Berlin's rent index is the primary instrument for justifying rent increases, and attempting to circumvent it with private appraisals carries high litigation risk.
 For owners in dynamic boroughs like Neukoelln or Friedrichshain-Kreuzberg, the rent index provides a binding reference point.

 Relevance beyond this individual case